 Weekly Worship at St. John’s

-St. John’s worships weekly on Sunday mornings.
+St. John’s worships weekly on Saturday evenings and Sunday mornings.

 Sunday Education Hour

 Where do I find information as a visitor?

 The Information Desk is a semicircular desk in the narthex to the left as you are entering the sanctuary.
 You can pick up a paper copy of our Mission Newsletter.
 After the service, you may speak with a person at the desk.

 There is plenty of parking in our parking lot just south of the church.
 There is also street parking on Brainard Avenue to the east and Park Road to the west sides of the church.
 The towering bell tower will catch your eye at the corner of 47th Street and Brainard Avenue.

 You can Email the Church Office and our secretary can answer whatever questions you may have.
 You can also call the church office at (708) 354-1690 during church office hours (Monday – Friday, 8am-4pm).

 At St. John’s the most important thing about worship is that it is founded on the Word of God as given to us in the Holy Scriptures.
 For this reason, preaching the good news about who Jesus is and what he has done for us takes a prominent place in every worship service.
 In keeping with what the Bible teaches, the Lord’s Supper is also the heart of who we are as a worshiping community.
 Our worship services also make use of the reading of Scripture, the joining together of our hearts in prayer, the singing of psalms, hymns, and spiritual songs with text that helps us to rejoice together in the Gospel of Christ.

 We have contemporary worship at our 5:05pm service every Saturday.

 We have traditional worship at our 9:00am service every Sunday.